yikes13135434/devopera/src/articles/_posts/2012-02-29-raw-webgl-part-1-getting-started.md

 authors:
 - erik-moller
 - chris-mills
-intro: 'WebGL allows you to create real 3D content and render it in a web browser.
+intro: 'WebGL is a JavaScript API for rendering interactive 2D and 3D graphics within any compatible web browser without the use of plug-ins.
+WebGL is fully integrated with other web standards, allowing GPU-accelerated usage of physics and image processing and effects as part of the web page canvas.
+WebGL allows you to create real 3D content and render it in a web browser.
 This article series provides a gentle introduction to writing raw WebGL, rendering 3D creations without relying on libraries.
 In this part we aim to get you set up and started, concluding by running through a simple example.'
 tags:
 - webgl
 - canvas